ONLINE HELP

 AndroidJava Not available.

-maskDateEmailUTCThe format used corresponds to the date format of the RFC-5322 standard used to encrypt an email, an RSS feed, ...
+maskDateEmailUTCThe format used corresponds to the date format of the RFC-5322 standard used to encrypt an email, an RSS feed, etc, ...

 The result is expressed in universal time (UTC).